districtr/districtr/docs/09deployment/mongolambdas.md

 # MongoDB and Lambdas

-Mongo DB is the way we save plans that users create such that we can load them later.
-Netlify, our website's cloud server, is responsible for coordinating between districtr and the database using custom functions written for Netlify stored in the github /lambdas folder.
+[Mongo DB] is the way we save plans that users create such that we can load them later.
+[Netlify], our website's cloud server and is responsible for coordinating between districtr and the database using custom functions written for Netlify stored in the github /lambdas folder.

-Netlify from Mar 24, 2020, districtr,
-Jul 26, 2019 at 9:24 AM

-September 30, 2019.

-Ubuntu Xennial,
-npm build
-deploy previews
+[@maxhully] first helped deploy districtr on Netlify between April and July 2019. [@mapmeld] extended this work between October and December 2019 to include MongoDB.

-According to Netlify, these functions allow websites to "deploy server-side code that works as API endpoints, runs automatically in response to events, or processes more complex jobs in the background."
-Districtr usually uses `routes.js` to navigate to plans using the url `/.netlify/functions/...` with appropriate queries for the following functions...
+According to Netlify, lambda functions allow websites to "deploy server-side code that works as API endpoints, runs automatically in response to events, or processes more complex jobs in the background."
+Districtr usually uses [`routes.js`] to navigate to plans using the url `/.netlify/functions/...` with appropriate queriesbfor the following functions...

 - server.js
 - planModel.js
 - planCreate.js
 - planRead.js
-- planUpdate.js, Oct.
-21, 2019
+- planUpdate.js
 - eventRead.js
 - moduleRead.js
 - planContiguity.js